ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

    2. All unprotected Evidence that is conveyed is supplied exclusively by the Attesting Environment that has the key material that protects the conveyance channel
    3. The root of trust protects both the conveyance channel key material and the Attesting Environment with equivalent strength protections.

-As illustrated in {{-uccs}}, the entity that receives unprotected Evidence via a trusted conveyance channel always takes on the responsibility of vouching for the Evidence's authenticity and freshness.
-With protected Evidence taking on that responsibility is not always necessary (e.g. signed Evidence that includes timestamps anchored in a global, synchronized timescale).
-In cases where unprotected Evidence is processed by a Verifier, Relying Parties have to trust the Verifier's capabilities of handling Evidence in a manner that it's authenticity and freshness at the time of Attestation Result generation are believable.
-Generating and conveying unprotected Evidence always creates significant risk and the benefits of that approach have to be carefully weighed against potentially drawbacks.
+As illustrated in {{-uccs}}, an entity that receives unprotected Evidence via a trusted conveyance channel always takes on the responsibility of vouching for the Evidence's authenticity and freshness.
+If protected Evidence is generated, the Attester's Attesting Environments take on that responsibility.
+In cases where unprotected Evidence is processed by a Verifier, Relying Parties have to trust the Verifier's capabilities of handling Evidence in a manner that renders the unprotected Evidence's authenticity and freshness believable at the time of Attestation Result generation.
+Generating and conveying unprotected Evidence always creates significant risk and the benefits of that approach have to be carefully weighed against potential drawbacks.

 See {{security-considerations}} for discussion on security strength.